CA-Ecommerce/T3A2-A-Ecommerce_App/README.md

 #### Goals:

-Share his passion for music with the expanding community of music lovers, collectors, and audiophiles who purcahse records and turntables from his shop.
+Share his passion for music with the expanding community of music lovers, collectors, and audiophiles who purchase records and turntables from his shop.

 #### Motivations: